|

 Here’s what you can do:

 Marketers often use terms such as omnichannel, multichannel, and cross-channel interchangeably.
 After all, they seem to mean the same thing – using multiple channels to acquire, engage and retain your customers.
-Well, while the essence of all the three is the same, there is a thin line that differentiates them.
+Well, while the essence of all three is the same, a thin line differentiates them.
 In multichannel marketing, all the communication channels work in isolation with no connection between any of them, whereas, in cross-channel marketing, there are very selected communication channels that are connected.

 Omnichannel marketing is much more mature as all the channels work cohesively and in harmony with each other.
 But how do you determine which one of them is perfect for you?
 Let’s look at the pros and cons to get a clear picture.